Grenada: European arrival

 In 1498, Christopher Columbus was the first European to report sighting Grenada during his third voyage, naming it 'La Concepción', but Amerigo Vespucci may have renamed it 'Mayo' in 1499.
-Although it was deemed the property of the King of Spain, there are no records to suggest the Spanish attempted to settle, although various Europeans are known to have passed and both fought and/or traded with the indigenous peoples there.
-The first known settlement attempt was a failed venture by the English in 1609, but they were massacred and driven away by the native "Carib" peoples.
+Although it was deemed the property of the King of Spain, there are no records to suggest the Spanish attempted to settle.
+However, various Europeans are known to have passed and both fought and traded with the indigenous peoples there.
+The first known settlement attempt was a failed venture by the English in 1609 who were massacred and driven away by the native "Carib" peoples.

-French colony (1649–1763)
+French colony and slavery (1649–1763)

 In 1649, a French expedition of 203 men from Martinique, led by Jacques Dyel du Parquet, founded a permanent settlement on Grenada.
 They signed a peace treaty with the Carib chief Kairouane, but within months conflict broke out between the two communities.
 This lasted until 1654 when the island was completely subjugated by the French.
-The indigenous peoples who survived either left for neighbouring islands or retreated to more remote parts of Grenada, where they ultimately disappeared during the 1700s.
 Warfare continued during the 1600s between the French on Grenada and the Caribs of present-day Dominica and St. Vincent and the Grenadines.

 Chocolate was brought to Grenada in 1714 with the introduction of cocoa beans.

-The French named their new colony La Grenade, and the economy was initially based on sugar cane and indigo, worked by African slaves.
+The French named their new colony La Grenade, and the economy was initially based on sugar cane and indigo, worked by African slaves via the transatlantic slave trade.
+According to records, during the French colonial period (circa 1659–1762), the enslaved population on Grenada rose from about 222 in 1669 to roughly 15,200 by 1763.
 The French established a capital known as Fort Royal (later St. George's).
 To shelter from hurricanes, the French navy would often take refuge in the capital's natural harbour, as no nearby French islands had a natural harbour to compare with that of Fort Royal.
-The British captured Grenada during the Seven Years' War in 1762.
+The British captured Grenada in the Seven Years' War in 1762.